semaphore-protocol/semaphore/docs/versioned_docs/version-V2/quick-setup.md

    ```

 2. Download the Semaphore [snark build files](https://github.com/appliedzkp/semaphore/tree/main/build/snark)
    and copy them to the `./static` folder.
-Your application or test passes these
+Your application and tests must pass these
    static files to Semaphore to create zero-knowledge proofs.

 3. Replace the contents of `./test/sample-test.js` with the following test: